1. Basic Ceiling Operations in Python: Using math.ceil()

 print(rounded_value) # Output: 3.15

-In financial calculations and data analysis, rounding up or rounding to a specific number of decimal places is common.
-This section explains in detail how to round up by specifying the number of decimal places using theDecimal
+In financial calculations or data analysis, it is common to perform rounding or ceiling operations for a specified number of decimal places.
+In this section we explain in detail how to perform ceiling rounding specifying the number of decimal places using the Decimal module and the round() function.

-module introduced earlier, you can round up to a specific number of decimal places.
-Below is how to round up to two decimal places.from decimal import Decimal, ROUND_UP
+Using the Decimal module introduced earlier, you can perform ceiling rounding to a specified number of decimal places.
+Below is how to round up to two decimal places.

-# Round up to 2 decimal places
+# Round up to two decimal places

 value = Decimal('3.14159')